arskama/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 Starting in Chrome 115, the Compute Pressure API is available as an [origin trial](/docs/web-platform/origin-trials/).
 It is expected to end in Chrome 118 (January&nbsp;5, 2024).
 [Register here][ot].

+{% Aside %} In some use-cases Compute Pressure API can be used on third-party iframe.
+For this reason, we had to extend the origin trial to [third-party origin trial](/docs/web-platform/third-party-origin-trials).
+Hence, we also extended the [origin trial][ot] until the end of Chrome 123 (May&nbsp;29, 2024).
+{% endAside %}

 ## Use-Cases